Skip to main content

 Kino combines multiple AI technologies to analyze your footage:

-• Face detection tracks individuals across your footage
+• Face detection tracks people across your footage.

-Whether it’s raw footage, clips from YouTube, or a mix of both, every clip receives a descriptive title that makes footage browsing dramatically faster and more enjoyable.
+Whether it’s raw footage, clips from YouTube, or a mix of both, every clip receives a readable title.Filenames like IMG_3923.MOV can become Brendan Backstage Interview Before Keynote, which makes grid browsing much faster.

 List of video clips with AI-generated titles